XIANYUNYEHE-DEL/two-stage-retraining-seg/README.md

 ## Weak label information

-Flare2023 Datasets 2200 cases label information are summarized in `label_num.npy`
+Flare2023 Datasets 2200 cases label information are summarized in `label_num.npy`.
+You can use this file to select 222 strong label cases(Key:'14') in 2200 weak label cases.